IdeaKing/ARDD/README.md

 <h3> ARDD is the winning webapp of the 2020 Congressional App Challenge for Virginia's 11th District.
 Created by Thomas Chia, Sreya Devarakonda, and Cindy Wu. </h3>

-AARD uses object detection and semantic image classification.
+ARDD uses object detection and semantic image classification.
 The models used are: YOLOv3 and M-NET with Polar Transformation.
 The webapp is run on the Flask Micro WebFramework and can be run on a WSGI server.

 <h2> How does ARDD work? </h2>